marcusoftnet/marcusoftnet.github.io/_posts/2016-05-11-value-or-flow-what-is-it.md

 ### Also - why small always is better

 There's another, much deeper running reason why smaller is to prefer; we simply don't know what will work out there.
 We have to get something out to our users and try it.
-Why invest many hours in building a perfect but wrong thing, when a much simpler but incomplete feature could show if there's a deman or not.
+Why invest many hours in building a perfect but wrong thing, when a much simpler but incomplete feature could show if there's a demand or not.

 Not many business I've come across can be sure about what will work.
 There are two ways to handle that uncertainty; pretend that you know and just keep building away or try to learn.
 Fast.